LockGit/gochat/readme.en.md

 Docker build -f docker/Dockerfile . -t lockgit/gochat
 then execute:
 1,git clone git@github.com:LockGit/gochat.git
-2,cd gochat && sh run.sh dev
+2,cd gochat && sh run.sh dev (this step takes a certain time to compile each module, just wait patiently.)

 If you want to deploy on personal vps, remember to change the address of socketUrl and apiUrl in site/js/common.js to your ip address of vps.